Federal Elections

 d.
 Every four years

-What do we need to bring with us for voting?
+What do we need to bring with us to vote?

 a.
 None of these

 b.
-Voter information card, voter’s identity, and address proof
+Voter information card, voter identity, and proof of address

 c.
 Credit card

-What is the minimum age for voting in federal, provincial, territorial, and municipal elections?
+What is the minimum voting age for federal, provincial, territorial, and municipal elections?

 a.
 18